 What you want to collect with a magnet is any particles that are so

-15 microns, the ones the SAE documents below say are responsible for
+15 microns, the ones the SAE documents discussed below say are responsible for

 |A more important issue

 is engineering!
-These wrap around products are in direct conflict with the
+The wrap around products are in direct conflict with the

-design an OE Filter company builds into their products.
+technical design an OE Filter manufacturer builds into their new products.

-flows from the outside to the inside of filter but also note the
+flows from the outside to the inside of the filter.
+Next note the